manjotpahwa/github-trending-api/README.md

-# github-trending-api
+# Unofficial APIs for Github trending in Python
-Unofficial APIs for Github trending in Python
+The missing layer of Python APIs for Github's trending repositories.